If you have already looked at Family or Law Enforcement, click here.

 - Once completed, click the ‘I’m Finished’ button to see a recap of what you’ve learned.

-It will be up to you: what to watch, what feedback to get, and how much of Micro Expressions Applied Training you use.
+It will be up to you: what to watch, what feedback to get, and how much of Responding Effectively training you use.
 Remember you don’t have to finish it all in one sitting.
-You have Micro Expressions Applied Training for one year.
+You have RETT for one year.
 Use the Navigation button to view where you are in the program and to change your selections.
 The choices are yours!
 The rules that govern employee and employer relations differ from state to state and country to country, so you will need to consider that as well.

 To make this most applicable to you, please answer the following questions: